 Either way, before preparing for your big on-screen introduction to the world, you’re going to find yourself asking the age-old question: What should I wear?

-Believe it or not, what you wear on camera is very important, even if you aren’t a big celebrity or fashion icon.
+Believe it or not, what you wear on a professional video shoot is very important, even if you aren’t a big celebrity or fashion icon.
 Even for small-scale productions, there are a few rules you should follow when figuring out wardrobe choices for your video shoot.

 To help you out, we’re giving you a handful of video fashion do’s and don’ts to keep in mind as you prepare for your big day!

 1. Do wear something you feel comfortable in